kumar-github/tutorial-resources/X.md

 ### Ambient Production Timing — `TimingLogger`

-A **non-invasive** `AutoCloseable` that measures a method by wrapping the method body in a try-with-resources block and logs the elapsed time automatically when the try block exits—whether normally or with an exception—without requiring any code restructuring.
+A **non-invasive** `AutoCloseable` that measures a method by wrapping the method body in a try-with-resources block and logs the elapsed time automatically when the try block exits — whether normally or with an exception — without requiring any code restructuring.

 Standard usage